Table of Contents

 - Support: Some machine brands offer special classes to machine owners where they are schooled on the various functions of the machine.
 Some even offer advanced embroidery and stitching classes to owners.
 The best embroidery machines will have a good support system that teaches you everything you need to know about your new machine.

 - Warranty & After Sales support: A good brand believes in the quality of their products and will offer a warranty that reflects that.
-Look for multiple years of warranty and good after sales support.
+Look for multiple years of warranty and good after-sales support.
 There should be parts readily available should you need them.
 And a telephone support services is essential.

 How much should you expect to pay for the best embroidery machines?

 I know we are living in tough economic times and most of us do not have disposable income lining our pockets.
-However, an embroidery machine can be a major investment so it is important to get the best.
+However, an embroidery machine can be a significant investment, so it is important to get the best.
 And to get the best, you should expect to pay higher than average for it.
-Let’s look at it this way, would you want to buy a cheap machine that breaks down in a few months or will like one that can last for more than 10 years.
+Let’s look at it this way, would you want to buy a cheap machine that breaks down in a few months or will like the one that can last for more than 10 years.

 I know we have become a society that has gotten used to throwing things away and getting a new version of the same product year after year.
 But an embroidery machine doesn’t work that way.
 For the best multi-needle computerized embroidery machines, you should expect to pay upwards of $10,000.
 A good single needle embroidery machine will cost from $500 to $10,000.
-A good, commercial embroidery machines can cost in excess of $20,000.
+A good, commercial embroidery machines can cost more than $20,000.
 What you get in the end will depend on your budget, the purpose of buying the machine and the type of machine you want.
 Our advice?
 Avoid the cheap machines.